 Muscle synthesis: A key process

-Essential amino acids, especially leucine, play a triggering role in muscle protein synthesis.
+Essential amino acids, especially leucine, play a role in triggering muscle protein synthesis.
 This mechanism involves rebuilding and strengthening muscle fibers damaged during training.
-Adequate protein consumption directly stimulates this process, thus promoting muscle hypertrophy, i.e. an increase in muscle size.
+Adequate protein consumption directly stimulates this process, thus promoting muscle hypertrophy, i.e., an increase in muscle size.

 Optimized repair and recovery